-Woman arrested for allegedly setting trash fire that damaged Entergy power lines Monday
+Woman arrested for allegedly setting trash fire that damaged power lines Monday

 Latest Weather Blog

-Woman arrested for allegedly setting trash fire that damaged Entergy power lines Monday
+Woman arrested for allegedly setting trash fire that damaged power lines Monday

 BATON ROUGE - A woman was arrested after she allegedly set fire to a trash pile that ended up damaging power lines.

 The Baton Rouge Fire Department said Crystal Roberts, 45, intentionally set a piece of paper on fire before throwing it into a pile of furniture and trash at a home off Geronimo Street.
+It happened around 2 p.m.
+Monday.

 The resulting fire damaged power lines and caused $1,500 in other damages.